Quantum strong cosmic censorship and black hole evaporation: Implications for the information loss puzzle

 \section{Implications for the information loss puzzle}

-The breakdown of the Hadamard condition in the Cauchy horizon of Fig. \ref{Fig:Hawking-Diagram} poses serious questions on the physicality of the evaporation diagram.
-In this section, we argue that the semiclassical picture of black hole evaporation should be replaced by one in which a final spacetime singularity is developed instead of a post-evaporation region, cf. Fig. \ref{Fig:Conjecture}.
+A breakdown of the Hadamard condition in the Cauchy horizon of Fig. \ref{Fig:Hawking-Diagram} would pose serious questions on the physicality of the evaporation diagram.
+In this section, we argue that the semiclassical physics picture of black hole evaporation should be replaced by one in which a final spacetime singularity is developed instead of a post-evaporation region, cf. Fig. \ref{Fig:Conjecture}.\footnote{We assume, like Hawking, that in semiclassical gravity one actually has black hole formation with a singularity at the origin.
+For other views, see \cite{ Baccetti:2017oas}, but see also \cite{Juarez-Aubry:2018, Arderucio-Costa:2017etb} in favour of our assumption.}

 Let us begin by a cautionary remark.
 The reader might wonder if the KRW theorems do not already guarantee that the Hadamard condition is lost at the Cauchy horizon of Fig. \ref{Fig:Hawking-Diagram}.
 After all, the Cauchy horizon seems to emanate from the singularity at $r = 0$, and it is therefore reasonable to believe that it is compactly generated.
 One could for example consider a compact set defined by a closed finite-radius ball centered around the final evaporation point.
 The issue is however that the evaporation event is not a spacetime point.
 This has been strongly emphasised e.g. in \cite{Maudlin}.
 Thus, in order to apply the KRW theorems one needs to remove final evaporation event.
 But now the putative ball is no longer compact.
 So it seems that the situation is, due to a topological subtlety, outside of the scope of the KRW theorems.\footnote{The author thanks Bernard Kay for providing this argument in an email exchange.} One could argue in favour of removing a small open set around the evaporation event, for example, by assuming that the breakdown of a spacetime description of gravity occurs already in an open neighbourhood around the singular evaporation event.
 Proceeding in this way, however, we cannot argue that semiclassical gravity breaks down, as this now becomes an assumption.